 The application is a tool to provide a service or sell products.
 Some examples of this model are:

-Note that if the application is to be used for the purchase of goods or services, you can not use the mechanism of purchases in Apple applications, you need to use other means of online payment as PayPal or Authorized.net.
+Note that if the application is to be used for the purchase of goods or services.
+You can not use the mechanism of purchases in Apple applications.
+You need to use other means of online payment like PayPal or Authorized.net.

-The classic example of this business model is WhatsApp, which was acquired by Facebook for 19 billion dollars.
+The classic example of this business model is WhatsApp.
+Facebook has acquired it for 19 billion dollars.
 The main value of Whatsapp is that over 1 billion users generating more than 18 billion transactions a day.
-Therefore, developing a free application and acquiring a large number of users is increasing the value of the application that can later be monetized, either by selling the application itself, through advertising or other methods.
+Therefore, developing a free application and acquiring a large number of users is increasing the value of the application.
+Later, the users can monetize it, either by selling the application itself, through advertising or other methods.

 So, through these 4 ways, you can actually make money from your free app.
 Use the one that suits you best and enter the world of mobile applications!
 Good Luck!